drjingma/drjingma.github.io/news/_posts/2019-08-05-new-position.md

 tags: [job, move]
 ---

-I will join [Department of Statistics](https://www.stat.tamu.edu/) at Texas A&M University as Assistant Professor, during the academic year 2019-2020.
+I will be visiting [Department of Statistics](https://www.stat.tamu.edu/) at Texas A&M University as Assistant Professor, during the academic year 2019-2020.